scandum/quadsort/README.md

 more likely to be orderly than disorderly this shift in probability will give an advantage.

-There should also be a slight overall performance increase due to the elimination of wasteful swapping.
-In C the basic quad swap looks as
+There is also an overall performance increase due to the elimination of wasteful swapping.
+In C the basic quad swap looks as following:
-following:

     if (val[0] > val[1])
     {